GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Computation

 \subsection{Clearing Lemma}

-As shown in \cite{carlsson2019persistent}, there is a partition of all simplices into "birth" and "death" simplices.
-The introduction of a "birth" simplex in a simplex-wise refinement of the Rips filtration creates a homology class.
-On the other hand, "death" simplices zero a homology class or merge two homology classes upon introduction into the simplex-wise filtration.
-Death simplices are of exactly one higher dimension than their corresponding birth simplex.
+As shown in \cite{carlsson2019persistent}, there is a partition of all simplices into ``creation" and ``destruction" simplices.
+The introduction of a ``creation" simplex in a simplex-wise refinement of the Rips filtration creates a homology class.
+On the other hand, ``destruction" simplices zero a homology class or merge two homology classes upon introduction into the simplex-wise filtration.
+Destruction simplices are of exactly one higher dimension than their corresponding creation simplex.

-Paired birth and death simplices are represented by a pair of columns in the boundary matrix.
-For a boundary matrix, the clearing lemma states that paired birth columns must be zero after reduction~\cite{chen2011persistent, bauer2014clear}.
-Furthermore, death columns are nonzero when fully reduced and their lowest nonzero entry after reduction by the standard algorithm in Algorithm \ref{alg:standard-algorithm}, determines its corresponding paired birth column.
+Paired creation and destruction simplices are represented by a pair of columns in the boundary matrix.
+For a boundary matrix, the clearing lemma states that paired creation columns must be zero after reduction~\cite{chen2011persistent, bauer2014clear}.
+Furthermore, destruction columns are nonzero when fully reduced and their lowest nonzero entry after reduction by the standard algorithm in Algorithm \ref{alg:standard-algorithm}, determines its corresponding paired creation column.

 This lemma optimizes the matrix reduction stage of computation and is most effective when it is used before any column additions.
+For example, when ``computing cohomology" with the clearing lemma, a significant number of paired creator columns can be eliminated due to the application of clearing to the top $p$-dimensional simplices, which dominate the total number of simplices.

 The clearing lemma is widely used in all persistent homology computation software packages to lower the computation time of matrix reduction.
-As shown in \cite{zhang2019hypha}, the smallest set of columns taking up 50\% of all column additions in Algorithm \ref{alg:standard-algorithm}, also known as "tail columns" are comprised in a large percentage by columns that can be zeroed by the clearing lemma.
+As shown in \cite{zhang2019hypha}, the smallest set of columns taking up 50\% of all column additions in Algorithm \ref{alg:standard-algorithm}, also known as ``tail columns" are comprised in a large percentage by columns that can be zeroed by the clearing lemma.